-16. Hit the Beach – Choose from the calm waters on the bay side or the roaring waves and white sands of the ocean side.
+18. Hit the Beach – Choose from the calm waters on the bay side or the roaring waves and white sands of the ocean side.
+(But be prepared to leave early to get a parking spot, and pay for it.
+Note that many beaches in the Hamptons are not public.)
 Try the low-key, family-friendly Indian Wells Beach in Amagansett with food trucks and restrooms, or the sprawling Cooper’s Beach in Southampton which has a concession stand, chair and umbrella rentals, bathrooms and fresh water showers.
 Little ones will appreciate the gentle waters at Foster Memorial Long Beach in Sag Harbor — it’s a little rocky but the waters are warmer and you won’t find waves here.

 photo: courtesy Stony Hill Stables

-17. Saddle Up – If you love horseback riding, you’ve come to the right place.
+20. Saddle Up – If you love horseback riding, you’ve come to the right place.
 Stony Hill Stables in Amagansett welcomes all ages for pony camp and competitions.
 For the Western experience, visit Deep Hollow Ranch, the oldest working cattle ranch in Montauk, which offers horseback riding and a petting zoo.
-Another option is Rita’s Stables in Montauk, which adds farming and arts and crafts to the pony camp experience.
+Head to The Art Farm in Sagaponack for private riding lessons for kids ages three and up.

 photo: Pollock-Krasner House and Study Center